 When using IPv6 Classifier the Traffic Class Range and Mask fields, tc-low, tc-high, and tc-mask, allow matching on the IPv6 Traffic Class value.
-An IPv6 packet with IPv6 Traffic Class value "ip-tc" matches this parameter if $tc-low \le (ip-tc \ AND \ tc-mask) \le tc-high$ .
+An IPv6 packet with IPv6 Traffic Class value "ip-tc" matches this parameter if tc-low \leq (ip-tc AND tc-mask) \leq tc-high.
 If the tc-mask field is set to 0, then comparison of the IPv6 packet Traffic Class byte for this entry is irrelevant.

-Note: The value 0x3F for tc-mask will exclude the Explicit Congestion Notification [21] bits from the comparison, and hence will result in classification based on DSCP [8].
+Note: The value 0x3F for tc-mask will exclude the Explicit Congestion Notification in [IETF RFC 2474] bits from the comparison, and hence will result in classification based on DSCP [IETF RFC 2474].

 The Flow Label field matches the Flow Label used in the IPv6 header.
-The 20 least significant bits represent the 20-bit IPv6 Flow Label while the 12 most significant bits are ignored.
+The 20 least significant bits represent the 20bit IPv6 Flow Label while the 12 most significant bits are ignored.
 If this parameter is set to 0, then comparison of IPv6 flow label for this entry is irrelevant.